subhadipchowdhury/subhadipchowdhury.github.io/index.md

 I will be joining [Bowdoin College](https://www.bowdoin.edu/) [Mathematics Department](https://www.bowdoin.edu/math/) as a Visiting Assistant Professor in Fall 2018.

-I successfully defended my thesis on June 5, 2018 under the direction of Prof. [Danny Calegari](http://math.uchicago.edu/~dannyc/) and expect to receive my Ph.D. in August 2018.
+I successfully defended my thesis on June 5, 2018 under the direction of Prof. [Danny Calegari](http://math.uchicago.edu/~dannyc/) and expect to receive my Ph.D. on 25 August 2018.

 I received my Bachelor of Mathematics degree from [Indian Statistical Institute, Bangalore Centre](http://www.isibang.ac.in/).